home-assistant/developers.home-assistant/docs/hassio_addon_presentation.md

 A changelog is a file which contains a curated, chronologically ordered list of notable changes for each version of your add-on and is generally published as the `CHANGELOG.md` file.

 If you are in need of a guide on keeping a changelog, we would recommend checking the [keep a changelog](http://keepachangelog.com) website.
 They have developed a standard that is used by many opensource projects around the world.

-In future versions of Hass.io, the `CHANGELOG.md` file will be displayed in the Home Assistant frontend.

 ## AppArmor